python/cpython/Doc/reference/expressions.rst

 The ``/`` (division) and ``//`` (floor division) operators yield the quotient of their arguments.
 The numeric arguments are first converted to a common type.
-Integer division yields a float, while floor division of integers results in an integer; the result is that of mathematical division with the 'floor' function applied to the result.
+Division of integers yields a float, while floor division of integers results in an integer; the result is that of mathematical division with the 'floor' function applied to the result.
 Division by zero raises the :exc:`ZeroDivisionError` exception.